mtift/alleg/README.md

 database with ADODB.
 Alleg should allow developers the ability to write PHP on a Unix or Linux machine, test locally, and then upload to a Windows machine.

-Most of the code is procedural and, therefore, not easily extensible, such as:
+Most of the code is procedural and, therefore, not easily extensible, such as pledge_drive_email.php and pledge_breaks.php

-  pledge_drive_email.php
-  pledge_breaks.php

 Some effort has been made to make the code more object-oriented (src/Alleg/DatabaseConnection.php) and this functionality may be extended.